-Pros and cons of each approach
+The pros and cons of each approach to handling IT staff

 Small medical practices must perform many information technology (IT) functions-EHR system management, cybersecurity, imaging, billing, and controlling and keeping tabs on infrastructure operations, among others,-to achieve the clinical and financial outcomes necessary for their success.